 Find out more information about Historic Highway 101.

-The city of Carlsbad, located along the coast in San Diego's North County, has so much to offer that visitors need at least three days to see it all:
+The city of Carlsbad, located along the coast in San Diego's North County, has so much to offer that you can easily spend three days exploring the scene:

 San Diego's Inland North County is a beautiful and diverse region of wide-open valleys, rolling hills and mountains.
 Many popular attractions and activities can be found here, including:

 - Day 1: San Diego Zoo Safari Park in Escondido (formerly known as the San Diego Wild Animal Park) and the historic Palomar Observatory on Palomar Mountain, housing one of America's largest telescopes.
 At night, enjoy gaming action at Harrah’s Rincon Casino in Valley Center

 - Day 2: Other Escondido attractions, including Queen Califia's Magical Circle, artist Niki de Saint Phalle's largest American sculpture garden with nine whimsical large-scale works; Welk Resorts San Diego, featuring a Broadway-style theater and the "bubbly" Lawrence Welk Museum, and the California Center for the Arts, Escondido, where top-name performers grace the stage nightly

 - Day 3: The famous Bates Nut Farm in Valley Center (just north of Escondido), featuring fresh delicious nuts, candies and dried fruits, as well as a popular farm zoo; wine tasting at the award-winning Orfila Vineyards, and a romantic, sunset hot air balloon ride with A Balloon Adventure by California Dreamin'.

 San Diego's East County has varied terrain, ranging from rolling hills and mountains to the expansive desert.
 Following is a suggested three-day tour: